Winamac: Pro-American Winamac

 The "pro-American" Winamek was a chief from the Tippecanoe Potawatomi on the Wabash.
 Beginning in 1807 he and Five Medals and Topinabee continued to ask the American government for agricultural help.
-The equipment that was sent was never used, as only these chiefs were interested in agriculture, not their people.
+The equipment was sent but never used, as only these chiefs were interested in agriculture, not their people.
+Previous attempts at farming the land south of Fort Wayne were also made in the early spring of 1805 by Chief Little Turtle, who welcomed two visiting Quakers that came upon the area at Little Turtle's request for their instruction, knowing their farming methods were sufficient.
+However, as would occur in 1807, although equipped with the proper methods and lands, these efforts would soon prove futile as the native people were apathetic towards the agricultural mission, with their focus remaining largely on local affairs and settlement conflicts.
 In 1807, President Monroe wanted to acquire more Indian land.
 A council was called at Fort Wayne in September.
 Winamac led the Potawatomi delegation.
 When the other chiefs and the Miami refused to negotiate land cessions, it was Winamac who persuaded first the Miami and then the Potawatomi to agree to the cession.
 When 3 e6acre were agreed to, none were lands of the Potawatomi.
 Winamac and the Potawatomi received a generous share of the payment for these lands.
 The months following the treaty found Winamac at Detroit settling disputes for the lands in northwest Ohio.
 Because of the Fort Wayne Treaty, discontent was growing and the number of warriors at Prophetstown was increasing.
 Winamac provided information to Governor Harrison on the plans and activities at Prophetstown.
 Harrison invited the Prophet to Washington and in June, Tecumseh led a delegation to Vincennes to meet with Harrison.
 Here, Tecumseh denounced Winamac as a 'black dog' for supporting the American interests.